Rubio Peak Formation

-The Rubio Peak Formation is a geologic formation in southwestern New Mexico.
+The Rubio Peak Formation is a geologic formation located in southwestern New Mexico.
 It is thought to have been deposited in the Eocene Epoch.

 Description

 The formation is volcanic, consisting mostly of flows of amphibole latites to pyroxene andesites and associated volcaniclastics and tuffs.
 The flows have a silica content of 59-63%.
 The appearance is highly variable, from pinkish gray to red to brown to black, with large to small phenocrysts and with glassy to fully crystalline texture.
 However, the chemical composition is reasonably uniform across the formation.
 The maximum thickness is as much as 5000 feet.
 It lies on older Tertiary intrusive rocks and is overlain and interfingers with the Sugarlump Tuff.

 Oxygen isotope ratios suggest that the magma from which the formation solidified had its origin in the Earth's mantle and underwent a degree of fractional crystallization.

 The formation has not been directly dated.
 However, the overlying Sugarlump Tuff has been radiometrically dated as 35.17±0.12 million years old, so the Rubio Peak Formation cannot be younger than this nor older than the Tertiary rocks on which it was deposited.
 This suggests an Eocene age for the formation.